YaliZhang1/Pkny-Medi/README.md

 # Medical Management System
-## To preserve my previous front-end project, I’ve created a new branch called mongoDB for this assignment.
+### This assignment is developed on a branch named mongoDB, based on my previous front-end project.
 Please refer to the mongoDB branch for the relevant code.
 This project is a Medical Management System built using:

 ### Frontend: